2 IRA Changes to Consider Right Now, Thanks to the SECURE Act

 The passage of new retirement legislation in the SECURE Act will go a long way in helping savers and retirees from outliving their income.
 It does come at a cost, however.
 So, if you have inherited IRAs as part of your wealth-transfer plan, now is the time to reconsider the named beneficiaries of your IRA.
 It is also a good time to consider if you should begin the conversion of your traditional IRA assets to a Roth.

 For more on the SECURE Act, watch The SECURE Act Explained: Retirement Tips to Do Now.

 About the Author

-Rhian Horgan is the founder and CEO of Kindur.
-Kindur is an SEC-registered investment adviser dedicated to helping retirees feel prepared moving into retirement.
-We provide smart, automated advice to personalize your retirement strategy so you can manage your savings with confidence.
-Prior to becoming CEO of Kindur, Rhian worked for 17 years at JP Morgan where she advised families.
-She has been quoted in "The New York Times," "Forbes," CNBC, and the "Retirement Income Journal."
+Rhian Horgan is the founder and CEO of Silvur.
+Our app, Silvur, is the first all-in-one app dedicated to helping baby boomers navigate retirement.
+Prior to becoming CEO of Silvur, Rhian worked for 17 years at JP Morgan where she advised families.
+She has been quoted in "The New York Times," Forbes, CNBC, and Yahoo Finance.